opensupplyhub/open-supply-hub-api-examples/how_to/contributor-search-guide.md

 This will return all active **lists** associated with that contributor, along with their **List IDs**.

+NOTE: this step is optional and it's necessary only if you want to see the data organized by list.
+Otherwise, you can go to Step 3.

 **Sample response (Contributor ID = 310):**
 ```json
 [